kalliste/seL4-c89/C89-PROJECT.md

    statement under the stricter warning set.
    - *Potential remedies*: add explicit returns or refactor the control flow so that the compiler can prove a value is always produced.
-6. **Kernel/libsel4 type duplication**: both the kernel headers and `libsel4` publish typedefs for the fundamental seL4 types.
-Under pedantic C90 the duplicate definitions are treated as hard errors, so we need a single canonical provider.
+6. **Kernel/libsel4 type duplication** *(resolved)*: both the kernel headers and `libsel4` published typedefs for the fundamental seL4 types.
+Under pedantic C90 the duplicate definitions were treated as hard errors.
+We now gate the typedef blocks behind a shared `SEL4_BASIC_TYPES_DEFINED` marker so only the first header included in a translation unit defines the aliases.
 7. **Enumeration and macro hygiene**: verification-oriented macros such as `SEL4_SIZE_SANITY` and `SEL4_FORCE_LONG_ENUM` expand to trailing semicolons, large enumerator values, and dangling commas.
 GCC accepts these under